seleniumbase/SeleniumBase/help_docs/js_package_manager.md

 pytest maps_introjs_tour.py --interval=1
 ```

-<p>🕹️ SeleniumBase includes powerful JS code generators for converting Python into JavaScript for using the supported JS packages.
+<p>❇️ SeleniumBase includes powerful JS code generators for converting Python into JavaScript for using the supported JS packages.
 A few lines of Python in your tests might generate hundreds of lines of JavaScript.</p>

 <p>🗺️ Here is some tour code in Python from <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/examples/tour_examples/maps_introjs_tour.py">maps_introjs_tour.py</a> that expands into a lot of JavaScript.</p>